gileck/book-reader-app/book-parser/parser-v2/steps/05-1-link-chunk-references/README.md

 ## Overview

-Step 5.1 enhances links by adding chunk references based on their roles:
+Step 5.1 enhances links by adding chunk references based on their roles using selector-based anchoring (no pages):
 - For "source" role links: adds `targetChunkId` (the chunk containing the target text)
 - For "target" role links: adds `sourceChunkId` (the chunk containing the source text)